ascholerChemeketa/cs160Reader/_sources/LogicCircuits/ApplyingRules.rst

         .. image:: Images/ApplyingAND1.png
             :class: puzzleborder

         The AND rule states that if both input bits are 1, the output is 1.
-The first bit of both patterns, is 1, so we record a 1 for the first bit of our answer.
+The first bit of both patterns is 1, so we record a 1 for the first bit of our answer.

     .. tab:: 2